Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 Store API (library `Kentico.Xperience.StoreApi`) is REST API which exposes KX 13 E-Commerce features to consume then from another sources
 (primary intended for Xperience By Kentico, but you are completely free to use it any way you want).

-API is exposed via Swagger (Open API 3 standard) on relative path `/swagger/storeapi/swagger.json`
+API is exposed via [Swagger](https://swagger.io/) ([Open API 3 standard](https://swagger.io/specification/)) on relative path `/swagger/storeapi/swagger.json`

+> **_NOTE:_** To list all current endpoints with their request and response formats, run example project `Kentico13_DancingGoat`
+> and go to address [Project_URL]/swagger with Swagger UI tool.

-We recommend to use this API in combination with `Kentico.Xperience.K13Ecommerce` [library for XByK applications](#k13-ecommerce-integration-in-xperience-by-kentico), because there are services to simplify e-commerce integration (like `IShoppingService`) and NSwag API client is already generated there.
+We recommend to use this API in combination with `Kentico.Xperience.K13Ecommerce` [library for XByK applications](#k13-ecommerce-integration-in-xperience-by-kentico), because there are services to simplify e-commerce integration (like `IShoppingService`) and [NSwag API client](https://learn.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-nswag?view=aspnetcore-8.0&tabs=visual-studio) is already generated there.

 ### Authentication

-API is intended to use with OAuth 2.0 client credentials flow, when ClientId and ClientSecret is shared between client application (XByK) and KX 13 application.
-Access tokens are generated in JWT standard (from endpoint `/api/store/auth/token`).
+API is intended to use with [OAuth 2.0 client credentials flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4), when ClientId and ClientSecret is shared between client application (XByK) and KX 13 application.
+Access tokens are generated in [JWT standard](https://jwt.io/introduction) (from endpoint `/api/store/auth/token`).
 Token request can contain `username` parameter to identify for which user token is generated.
 This user name is validated that exists and then embedded in token as `sub` and `name` claims.
-All subsequent requests needs to be sent with Bearer token in Authorization header.
+All subsequent requests needs to be [sent with Bearer token](https://www.dofactory.com/code-examples/csharp/authorization-header) in [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) header.

 All API controllers are secured by custom authorization attribute and filter `AuthorizeStore`.
 This filter checks user claim and when this user exists and is enabled, then is assigned to `MembershipContext.AuthenticatedUser`.
 When